Aiyadesu/entain_task/README.md

 # Testing Notes
+Build the app in Android Studio and launch it to an emulator (I used Pixel 6 API 33) or your phone.

 Press 'Next to Go' which will navigate you to a new screen.

 Select each of the filters: Horse, Harness & Greyhounds and observe the races change accordingly.